almereyda/awesome-starred/README.md

 ## Others

+- [awesome-decentralized-web](https://github.com/gdamdam/awesome-decentralized-web) - an awesome list of decentralized services and technologies
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome
 - [realtime-collaboration-resources](https://github.com/stas-sl/realtime-collaboration-resources) - List of resources related to realtime collaboration
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.